 The next day K went back to the library to learn what the Cultists said about the Star Wall and what lay behind it.

-Today some Lactaris believe the Council intuited the existence of Orala, and others believe that the Council prophesied Orala’s existence.
+Today some Lactaris believe the Council intuited the existence of Orala, while others believe that the Council prophesied Orala’s existence.
 Some heretics — influenced by the writings of Glontar the Rebel — argue that Orala is merely a figment of their collective imaginations.

-Someday, the source of all beauty and power will be found, on the other side of the Star Wall.
-The aim of Lactari civilization can be summed up in seven little words: Break on through to the other side!
+Someday, the source of all Beauty and Power will be found, on the Other Side of the Star Wall.
+The aim of Lactari civilization can be summed up in seven little words: Break on through to the Other Side!

-According to Glontar, Lactana told the gathered Lactaris that good and evil were one.
-She added that this paradox could pacify the watery beast within them that had haunted their dreams since they rose from the swamps of Lactar3 and lifted their frail cones with the hydraulic pressure of their primordial cylinders.
-Glontar also projected images of radiant circles surrounding Lactana, and lactomorphic angels dancing in the ether.
+According to Glontar, Lactana also told the gathered Lactaris that good and evil were one.
+She said that while she was herself a metaphorical being, her words could nevertheless pacify the smoky beast within them that had haunted their dreams since they rose from the swamps of Lactar3 and lifted their frail cones with the hydraulic pressure of their primordial cylinders.
+Glontar projected images of radiant circles surrounding Lactana, and lactomorphic angels dancing in the ether.